 Instead of boiling your eggs, STEAM THEM!
 Starting eggs in cold water gives the membrane time to attach to the eggshell, making it hard to peel the egg.

 Begin with an inch deep of boiling water in your pot.
-Place your eggs in a steamer basket, then place the basket in your boiling water.
+Place your eggs in a steamer basket, then put the basket in your boiling water.
 Cover your pot, turn the heat to medium-low, and let ’em cook for 13 minutes.
 When the 13 minutes are up, halt the cooking process and cool the eggs by placing them IMMEDIATELY in an ice bath for 15 minutes.

 7. Soak eggs in vinegar for two full minutes before dying to get the color to stick.